 After reading this book, you feel that politicians, celebrities, and news media, especially couples quarrels, are full of loopholes.

-Logic is a field with a long history, but unfortunately, it seems that the popularization of logic in the current society is very insufficient, whether at home or abroad.
+Logic is a field with a long history, but unfortunately, it seems that the popularization of logic in the current society is insufficient, whether at home or abroad.
 Logic teaches how to make yourself a rational person.

 Although behavioral economics demonstrates that irrationality is an undeniable and important part of human nature, logic is the best way to help everyone overcome irrationality to the maximum.